 Karate Classes In Rotherhithe

-Karate is among the most widely practiced self-defense skill forms on the planet.
-Fighting styles rely on acute physical control and mental concentration.
-They were created in Asia (primarily The indian subcontinent, China and taiwan and okinawa) throughout the course of several hundreds of years.
-In all this time, there are a great number of martial arts variants, and there are hundreds of martial arts practiced today.
+Karate is amongst the most commonly practiced self-defense skill forms in the world.
+Fighting styles rely upon acute physical coordination and mental concentration.
+They were created in Asia (primarily India, China and taiwan and Okinawa, japan) over the course of several hundreds of years.
+In all this time, there have been a huge selection of martial arts variations, and there are countless martial arts styles practiced nowadays.